zedif/gitlab-novice/episodes/02-gitlab-projects.md

 project.
 On the left, a menu leading to other project pages: Project Information, Issues, Merge requests, CI/CD, Security & Compliance, Deployments, Monitor, Infrastructure, Packages & Registries, Analytics, Wiki, Snippets, and Settings.
-On the right, taking the major port of the width, the project page:
+On the right, taking up the major part of the width, the project page:
 Starting at the top, the project’s name “Research Diary“, followed by its descriptions “My research diary, a collection of Markdown files”, an encouragement to “Invite your team” with a button “Invite members”, the